apache/arrow/site/powered_by.md

    framework, data model or programming language.
 The C++ and Java implementation provide vectorized reads and write to/from Arrow data structures.
+ * **[Apache Spark][7]:** Apache Spark™ is a fast and general engine for large-scale data processing.
+Spark uses Apache Arrow to
+    1. improve performance of conversion between Spark DataFrame and pandas DataFrame
+    2. enable a set of vectorized user-defined functions (`pandas_udf`) in PySpark.
+ * **[Ray][5]:** A flexible, high-performance distributed execution framework with a focus on machine learning and AI applications.
+Uses Arrow to efficiently store Python data structures containing large arrays of numerical data.
+Data can be accessed with zero-copy by multiple processes using the [Plasma shared memory object store][6] which originated from Ray and is part of Arrow now.
  * **[Turbodbc][4]:** Python module to access relational databases via the Open Database Connectivity (ODBC) interface.
 It provides the ability to return Arrow Tables and RecordBatches in addition to the Python Database API Specification